Leah Graham email: firstname.lastname@example.org office: (330) 829-8161

 Q: I earned a Superior at my local fair and want to participate at District Fair, but I have a conflict.
 What should I do?

 A: It is possible for students from District 13 to participate at a District Fair in another District; however, a request to do so must be submitted by District 13 Director Natalie Kee to the director of the district in which the student would like to participate.
-If you have a conflict, please contact Natalie Kee to discuss the issue and arrange for participation in another district.
+If you have a conflict, please contact Dr. Charles McClaugherty or Leah Graham to discuss the issue and arrange for participation in another district.
 Please note: Participation in a district other than the home district of a participant is at the discretion of both District Directors invovled in the request.

 Q: Where is District 13 Science Day held?